 Increasingly, cyber security and other standards are requiring risk management as a foundation.
-Consider a few examples.
+Consider a few examples that address risk in cyber security compliance:

 - ISO 27001 is firmly grounded in risk management as the basis for implementing appropriate information security controls.